Takeaway service Just-Eat prices shares at 260 pence in IPO

-LONDON Online takeaway service Just-Eat Group IPO-JEC.L said it had priced its shares in an initial public offering at 260 pence each, giving the group a valuation of 1.47 billion pounds at start of trading.
+LONDON, April 3 Online takeaway service Just-Eat Group IPO-JEC.L said it had priced its shares in an initial public offering at 260 pence each, giving the group a valuation of 1.47 billion pounds ($2.45 billion) at start of trading.

 The London-based group is selling shares representing 24.6 percent of its equity, assuming no exercise of an over-allotment option, raising gross proceeds of 360.1 million pounds.